Creating a Community of All Abilities Through Recreation

 • Providing a 1:1 staff to accompany a person in a class

 Our philosophy is that all of our staff members should be able to work with every participant.
 Because of this, we encourage and train staff in a program or camp to work with all children or adults.
-If a 1:1 staff is required, it will be provided, but the person who is supporting your child may switch throughout the day(s).
+If a 1:1 staff member is required, it will be provided, but the person who is supporting your child/participant may switch throughout the day(s).
 This helps staff stay fresh, helps more people have experience and learn that disabilities are just a part of life and not to be feared, and helps the participant as they learn to work with many different people.
 Throughout this, we will ensure that all staff are trained and are using the same tools to support our participants.

 When dropping in, people should be independent, as support is not provided.
-For example, if you want to swim, you would need to be able to navigate through the locker room, change and enter the pool independently.
+For example, if you want to swim, you would need to be able to navigate through the locker room, change and enter/exit the pool independently.

 To see all of our current program offerings, please see the Parks and Recreation Guide.